Greenhouse Gas Emissions

 In 2015, the Government of Canada announced a climate target to reduce Canada’s GHG emissions by 30% below 2005 levels by 2030.

-The oil and natural gas industry is regulated by provincial and federal governments through programs to reduce GHG emissions such as:
+The natural gas and oil industry is regulated by provincial and federal governments through programs to reduce GHG emissions such as:

 Natural Gas GHG Emissions